CSLearning4U/StudentCSP/_sources/CSPRepeatImages/ch11_exercises.rst

         .. tab:: Question

-            Complete the code in order to set the blue value to an eigth of the green value plus an eight of the red value.
+            Complete the code in order to set the blue value to an eighth of the green value plus an eighth of the red value.

             .. activecode::  ch11ex6q
                 :nocodelens:

                 # STEP 1: USE THE IMAGE LIBRARY
 		from image import *
                 # STEP 2: PICK THE IMAGE
                 img = Image("swan.jpg")
                 # STEP 3: LOOP THROUGH THE PIXELS